 Pursuant to the Agreement of Restructuring, a liquidation value, representing the present value of the benefit payments at the date of liquidation, is assigned to each contract, and then discounted by the Liquidation Asset Percentage as defined in the Agreement of Restructuring to yield the ELNY restructured value.
 The difference between the liquidation value and the ELNY restructured value is deemed a retained liability from ELNY to the contract owner.
 Such indebtedness, to the extent it remains unpaid and unfunded, shall only be discharged pursuant to any future order of the Receivership Court discharging the Receiver and closing the ELNY estate.
-As of December 31, 2019 and 2018, \$961,076,562 represents the remaining retained liability to the contract owners calculated using the restructured values per the Restructuring Agreement of \$2,537,571,735, less funds transferred to GABC by ELNY, the life insurance guaranty associations as well as voluntary contributions from life insurance companies.
+As of December 31, 2020 and 2019, \$961,076,562 represents the remaining retained liability to the contract owners calculated using the restructured values per the Restructuring Agreement of \$2,537,571,735, less funds transferred to GABC by ELNY, the life insurance guaranty associations as well as voluntary contributions from life insurance companies.
 These liabilities are all recorded in the Statements of Assets, Liabilities, and Deficit of Assets Over Liabilities - Modified Cash Basis as retained liabilities in Class Four - Claims Under Insurance Policies Non-Allowed.
-In accordance with the Order of Liquidation dated April 16, 2012, the liquidator has not accrued interest on the retained liabilities for the period August 8, 2013 to December 31, 2019; as the rights and liabilities of ELNY and of its creditors have been fixed as of the liquidation date pursuant to the distribution priority discussed later in Note 2.
-If interest was accrued, at a rate of 4.75% per annum, for the period August 8, 2013 to December 31, 2019, it would have amounted to approximately \$292 million.
+In accordance with the Order of Liquidation dated April 16, 2012, the liquidator has not accrued interest on the retained liabilities for the period August 8, 2013 to December 31, 2020; as the rights and liabilities of ELNY and of its creditors have been fixed as of the liquidation date pursuant to the distribution priority discussed later in Note 2.
+Per the Restructuring Agreement section 11.3.6, if interest were accrued, at a rate of 4.75% per annum, for the period August 8, 2013 to December 31, 2020, it would have amounted to approximately \$338 million.